Bob Carey (American football): Return to the NFL and 1958 season

-Charlevoix MI High School Athletics
+Charlevoix High School Athletics

 Bob and his fraternal twin brother Bill grew up in an athletic family in northern Michigan.
 The six Carey brothers were well known in the region.
 Twins Bob and Bill were members of the legendary 1945 Charlevoix, Michigan football team that went undefeated and unscored upon.
 Bob stood 6 feet, 5 inches and weighed 215 pounds, while Bill measured in at 6 feet, 1 inch and 190 pounds.
 Bill himself earned five varsity letters at MSU and was eventually drafted by the San Francisco 49ers in 1952.

 The 1945 team was coached by Ray Kipke, for whom Charlevoix's football stadium is now named, and the inspiration behind the change in spelling of the school's nickname from Raiders to Rayders.
 The 1958 Charlevoix squad repeated with an undefeated/unscored upon season coached by Bob's older brother Don Carey, a member of the Michigan High School Coaches Hall of Fame who, along with his brothers, had an outstanding athletic career at Charlevoix.
 No other high school team in Michigan playing full seasons has ever matched the twin accomplishments of Charlevoix's 1945 and 1958 teams.

 The 1945 Rayders finished 6–0, with shutouts of Grayling, 25–0; Mancelona, 25–0; Boyne City, 33–0; East Jordan, 24–0; Harbor Springs, 64–0; and Pellston, 58–0.
-That team also went 8–0, won the conference championship, and finished the season ranked No. 1 in the UPI Class C poll.
-That team was dominant in its own right, outscoring its opponents 260–19.
+That team also went 8–0, won the conference championship, and finished the season ranked No. 1 in the UPI Class C poll, outscoring its opponents 260–19.

-The 1945 unbeaten/unscored upon team came during a truly golden era of football at Charlevoix that included the 1958 team.
-In the 15 years from 1945 to 1959, Charlevoix won 11 Northern Michigan Class C Conference championships, six of which were consecutive, and the teams combined for a sensational 92–11–4 record.
+In the 15 years from 1945 to 1959, Charlevoix won 11 Northern Michigan Class C Conference championships, six of which were consecutive.
+The combined record of the 1945 and 1958 teams was 92–11–4 record.

 The 1945 team was composed of Dick Joliffe, Jerry Ypma, Frank Martin, Bill Carey, Bud Fox, Jim Roberts, Bill Joliffe, Don Zietler, Bernie Zietler, Bill Poole, Irving Manville, Nelson Sweitzer, Bob Crain, Dick Hardy, Jack Mol, Bernie Ward Jr., Don Brown, Em Howe, Lyle King, Bob Carey, Vince Olach, Jack Roberts, Cliff Lagerman, Bob Shanahan, Warren Shadko, Dick Donaldson, Arnie Loper, Des Milligan, Jack Kline and Pat Martin.
 The manager was Chuck Fairbanks, who went on to play football at Michigan State.
-Fairbanks later served as Head Coach at the University of Oklahoma, the University of Colorado (Boulder) and in the NFL as Head Coach of the New England Patriots.
+Fairbanks later served as head coach at the University of Oklahoma, the University of Colorado (Boulder) and in the NFL as head coach of the New England Patriots.